 Admins can add users to groups by location, function, etc. to report on those groups and assign courses to the users in those groups.
 Unfortunately, data from HRIS (human resource information system), like hiring manager, start date, location, function and manager level, are not captured is users' Udemy profiles, and as such they cannot be reported on.
 For more on generating a report, please refer to this support article.

-Deleting/Changing User Groups
+Removing / Changing User Groups

+As you continue to provide learning opportunities for your employees, you can easily add more licenses to your Udemy for Business account.
 If you're an Enterprise Plan user, and need to purchase more licenses, please click on the Contact Us icon.

 If an employee has left your organization, you can remove them from your account and an additional license will be freed up, which can then be utilized by a new employee.